VeselaHouba/f5/README.md

 ------------

 # How to make it work
-If you don't want to mess with your default env, install everything in virtualenv
+If you don't want to mess with your default env, install everything in virtualenv.
+It might be good idea to actually wrap everything in docker.

 ```
 pip install vitualenv
 virtualenv ansible-dev